Chair – Craig Adams

 Director – Carol O'Brien

 Carol joined KPP board of directors in October of 2016.
 Bringing over twenty years of service in hospitality having worked all major positions gaining respect within her community.
 After the birth of her son Evan she returned to school and graduated Health Information Management.
 Her biggest accomplishments were helping design an oncology unit and in her senior year she designed and implemented a compliance audit which helped an Ontario hospital in accreditation.
 Carol has had an interesting career path in non traditional roles to her profession.
 She worked in Corrections as a CR-4 and PTA which advanced her capabilities moving into operations management for Occupational Health and Safety.
-Presently employed with Signarama in front operations Carol is able to make best of her strong interpersonal and technical skills while loving her job.
-In free time she is with Evan and when not can be found on a golf course, enjoying running and watching Jays baseball (Roberto Osuna all the way)!
+Presently working towards certification in Nursing.
+In free time she is with Evan and when not can be found on a golf course, enjoying running and watching Jays baseball.
 Carol is passionate about human rights and the well being of others especially those who are disadvantaged and or in need of support.
 She regularly cooks and helps seniors so they can live independently and knew from day one KPP was a perfect fit for her.
+For the 2019-2020 year Carol will serve as the board’s Secretary.

 Director - Jessica Curran